-Because of his experiences in different fields of physical activity, he had understood the capabilities and limitations of the human body, which later led him to establish an efficient fighting system.
+Because of his experiences in different fields of physical activity, he understood the capabilities and limitations of the human body, which later led him to establish an efficient fighting system.

 In the 1940s, the Nazis seized the country.
-Because of Imi’s passion to protect his fellowmen, he formed groups to fight against the invaders.
+Because of Imi’s passion for protecting his fellowmen, he formed groups to fight against the invaders.

 During World War II, Imi became part of the Czech Legion, a group that fought against the fascist.
 After the war was over, he went to Israel and joined the group Haganah.
 This group fought against the Arab and British states to gain independence.